BDC Hamburger Icon

 • Update old, clunky software.
 If your company has a legacy system that requires employees to enter data more than once or use workarounds to accomplish their tasks, implement newer software to reduce frustration and save time.

 • Allocate tasks to the right people.
-Many companies require their salespeople to perform tedious tasks such as creating detailed expense reports, checking product availability and monitoring shipment details.
-However, these salespeople’s time would be much better spent generating new revenue, especially if you have a high-ticket product.
-Instead, hire support staff to handle less-critical functions, and let the sales staff do what they do best.
+Many companies require their salespeople to perform tedious tasks, such as creating detailed expense reports, checking product availability and monitoring shipment details.
+However, these salespeople’s time would be much better spent on generating new revenue, especially if you have a high-ticket product.
+Instead, hire support staff to handle less-critical functions and let the sales team do what it does best.

 • Centralize your customer information.
-If you need to access various systems to understand a customer’s account, you’re wasting time.
-Use a robust customer relationship management (CRM) system that stores all customer information centrally.
-Ensure it can run CRM software reports and interface with other systems, such as those you use for accounting, marketing, shipping and inventory.
+If you must access various systems to understand a customer’s account, you’re wasting time.
+CRM software can help.
+The best CRM software systems store all customer information centrally, generate insightful reports and integrate with your other business software, such as accounting, marketing, shipping and inventory platforms.

 • Hold everyone on a project accountable.
 Without accountability, projects can take forever and go nowhere.
 Assign a team leader, and use project management software to keep everyone informed and aware of their responsibilities.